codetech/java-fractals/README.md

-# java-fractals
+# Java Fractals
-Drawing the pythagoras treen (maybe other fractals too) in Java
+Drawing the pythagoras tree in Java through JFX (some swing versions provided)